Drawbar (machine tool)

 A W-type external-thread collet (red) being pulled into its spindle seat (green) with a drawbar (blue), clamping and then releasing a shaft.

-A drawbar or spindle drawbar is a clamping mechanism for toolholders on machine tools.
+A drawbar or spindle drawbar is a clamping mechanism for tool/workholders on machine tools.
 The toolholder or machine taper itself is held by the draw bar and applies force to the spindle, especially when spinning at low speeds.

 Drawbar pull

-The drawbar pull is an important component that allows the milling machine to keep the tool in place while it’s being used.
-The force from the drawbar pull supplied to the tool has to be just right because not enough force would cause the tool to wobble leading to inaccuracy, and too much force would apply excessive stress, leading to shorter tool life.
-Regularly checking the drawbar pull using a drawbar force gauge would ensure that the spindle and tool stay in tune so that your machine stays running efficiently.
+The drawbar pull is an important component that allows the machine to keep the tool or work in place while it’s being used.
+The force from the drawbar pull has to be just right because not enough force would cause the tool to spin or wobble leading to inaccuracy, and too much force would apply excessive stress, leading to shorter tool life.
+Regularly checking the drawbar pull using a drawbar force gauge ensures the spindle and tool stay in tune so that your machine stays running efficiently.